jeroennoten/Laravel-AdminLTE/README.md

 #### 5.2.1 Command Options

  - `operation`: The type of the operation: **list** (default), **install** or **remove**.
- - `--plugin=`: Use this option to apply the operation only over the specified plugins, the value of the option should be a plugin key.
+ - `--plugin=*`: Use this option to apply the operation only over the specified plugins, the value of the option should be a plugin key.
+The option can be used multiple times.
  - `--force`: Use this option to force the overwrite of existing files.
  - `--interactive`: Use this option to enable be guided through the operation process and choose what you want to do on each step.